Kadavanad Kuttikrishnan: Awards and enduring legacy

 Kadavanad Kuttikrishnan died on 19 August 1992, at the age of 66 at Calicut, Kerala.
 His contributions to Malayalam literature and culture are commemorated through his major awards and a "living legacy" that continues in his name.

-1978 Kerala Sahitya Akademi Award & Others
+1978 Kerala Sahitya Akademi Award and others

 Kuttikrishnan's most significant literary honor was the Kerala Sahitya Akademi Award for Poetry, which he received in 1978 for his poetry collection Suprabhāthaṁ (Suprabhatham).
 Some official award lists may carry a spelling variation, Siprabhatham; however, textual and catalog sources confirm Suprabhāthaṁ (Auspicious Dawn) as the correct title.
 He also received the Odakuzhal Award for Kalimuttam in 1986 and the Changapuzha Award for Vazhimuthu in 1990.